maykinmedia/open-organisatie/docs/installation/provision_superuser.rst

 ========================

-A clean installation of Open Organisatie has no existing data, it's up to the service provider and/or the users to set up Open Product to your liking.
+A clean installation of Open Organisatie has no existing data, it's up to the service provider and/or the users to set up Open Organisatie to your liking.

 To be able to do anything in the Open Organisatie admin interface, you need a user account with sufficient permissions, typically a superuser.
 Open Organisatie has a couple of mechanisms